Big Sexy (TV series)

-Big Sexy is a three-part reality series about plus size fashion models, that premiered on TLC on Tuesday, August 30, 2011 at 10:00 PM (ET/PT).
+Big Sexy is a three-part reality series about plus size fashion models, that premiered on TLC on Tuesday, August 30, 2011 at 10:00 PM (ET/PT)/ 9:00 PM CT.
 The series chronicles six plus sized young women who move to New York City to follow their dreams of becoming models.

 On December 2, 2011, the first three episodes began re-airing on Discovery Fit & Health.
 However, the series is no longer listed on the station website's list of television shows.